 Influenza is a significant public health issue.
 Annual influenza-associated deaths range from 3,000 to 49,000 according to recent estimates, and more than 200,000 people are hospitalized each year for respiratory illnesses and heart conditions associated with seasonal influenza infections.
 Immunization is the most effective method for preventing infection from influenza and possible hospitalization or death.
-The Advisory Committee on Immunization Practices recommends that all persons > 6 months of age receive annual flu vaccination.
-In addition, vaccination of all Health Care Personnel (HCP) is a particular focus of recommendations by the U.S. Department of Health and Human Services (HHS), the Centers for Disease Control and Prevention (CDC), and other health care and public health agencies and professional organizations.
-However, in spite of these recommendations, influenza immunization rates for HCP in the United States remain below the Healthy People 2020 annual goal of 90% influenza vaccine coverage of HCP.
+The Advisory Committee on Immunization Practices recommends that all persons ≥ 6 months of age receive annual influenza vaccination.
+In addition, vaccination of all health care personnel (HCP) is a particular focus of recommendations by the U.S. Department of Health and Human Services (HHS), the Centers for Disease Control and Prevention (CDC), and other health care and public health agencies and professional organizations.
+However, in spite of these recommendations, influenza immunization rates for HCP in the United States remain below the Healthy People 2020 annual goal for influenza vaccine coverage.

-To address this gap in immunization rates for HCP, the HHS Assistant Secretary for Health (ASH) directed the National Vaccine Advisory Committee (NVAC) to develop recommendations and strategies for the specific purpose of achieving Health People 2020 90% coverage goal.
-The NVAC delegated this task to the Adult Immunization Working Group (AIWG), which in turn established the Health Care Personnel Influenza Vaccination Subgroup (HCPIVS) to address it.
-The recommendations, presented by the HCPIVS to the NVAC, include a tiered set of strategies for achieving the Healthy People 2020 annual goal, from implementing and managing influenza prevention and vaccination programs to measuring and reporting vaccination coverage to issues surrounding the implementation of employer requirements for HCP vaccination.
-The HCPIVS realizes that health care employers (HCE) range in their scope of practice, from the traditional hospital setting to the in-home health care setting, and no single strategy for improving HCP immunization rates would be appropriate for all HCP.
-Thus, the HCPIVS presents a set of recommended options that can be applied to most health care settings to improve immunization rates of HCP to reach the Healthy People 2020 annual goal of 90% influenza vaccine coverage.
-These recommendations, approved by a majority of the HCPIVS, are:
+To address this gap in immunization rates for HCP, the HHS Assistant Secretary for Health (ASH) directed the National Vaccine Advisory Committee (NVAC) to develop recommendations and strategies for the specific purpose of achieving the Healthy People 2020 coverage goal.
+The NVAC delegated this task to the Adult Immunization Working Group (AIWG), which in turn established the Health Care Personnel Influenza Vaccination Subgroup (HCPIVS) to address the charge.
+These recommendations include a tiered set of strategies for achieving the Healthy People 2020 annual goal, from implementing and managing influenza prevention and vaccination programs to measuring and reporting vaccination coverage to issues surrounding the implementation of employer requirements for HCP vaccination.
+In approving these recommendations, the NVAC maintained that HCP who are committed to promoting the welfare of patients and the health of the public, and to safeguarding their own and their colleagues' well-being, have an ethical responsibility to take appropriate measures including vaccination, to prevent the spread of influenza infections in health care settings.
+The NVAC realizes that health care employers (HCE) range in their scope of practice, from traditional hospital settings to in-home health care settings, and no single strategy for improving immunization rates would be appropriate for all HCP.
+Thus, the NVAC presents a set of tiered options that can be applied to most health care settings to improve immunization rates of HCP to reach the Healthy People 2020 annual influenza vaccine coverage goal for HCP.
+The recommendations are:

-Recommendation 1: The HCPIVS recommends that HCE and facilities establish comprehensive influenza infection prevention programs as recommended by the CDC as an essential step for all HCE and facilities to achieve the Healthy People 2020 influenza vaccine coverage goal of 90%.
-The HCPIVS recommends that the ASH strongly urge all HCE and facilities to adopt these recommendations.
+Recommendation 1: NVAC recommends that health care employers (HCE) and facilities establish comprehensive influenza infection prevention programs that include education of HCP as a key component.
+Comprehensive influenza infection prevention plans are recommended by the CDC as an essential step for all HCE and facilities to achieve the Healthy People 2020 influenza vaccine coverage goal.
+NVAC recommends that the Assistant Secretary for Health (ASH) strongly urge all HCE and facilities to adopt these recommendations.

-Recommendation 2: HCPIVS recommends that HCE and facilities integrate influenza vaccination programs into their existing infection prevention programs or occupational health programs.
-HCPIVS also recommends that the ASH assure that this recommendation is implemented in HHS facilities and services (including the Public Health Service, HHS staff and Federally Qualified Health Centers) and strongly urges all HCE and facilities to do the same.
+Recommendation 2: NVAC recommends that HCE and facilities integrate influenza vaccination programs into their existing infection prevention programs or occupational health programs.
+NVAC also recommends that the ASH assure that this recommendation is implemented in HHS facilities and services (including the Public Health Service, HHS staff and Federally Qualified Health Centers) and strongly urges all HCE and facilities to do the same.

-Recommendation 3: The HCPIVS recommends that the ASH encourage CDC and the Centers for Medicare and Medicaid Services (CMS) to continue efforts to standardize the methodology used to measure HCP influenza vaccination rates across settings linking vaccine coverage levels and quality improvement activities.
-The ASH should also work with CMS to implement incentives, penalties, or requirements that facilitate adoption of this recommendation.
+Recommendation 3: NVAC recommends that the ASH encourage CDC and the Centers for Medicare and Medicaid Services (CMS) to continue efforts to standardize the methodology used to measure HCP influenza vaccination rates across settings.
+The ASH should also work with CMS to facilitate adoption of this recommendation.